RoboticAgents/course-information/README.md

 # CMPSC 311 Course Syllabus

-This repository contains information about the Robotic Agents course, including the course objectives, policies and the schedule.
-Please check this repository regularly for updates to the policies and the schedule.
+This repository contains information about the Robotic Agents course, including the course objectives and the schedule.

 # Content